|8th Five Year Plan (Vol-2)||<< Back to Index|

 12.2.42 Research and Development activities by Indian Council of Medical Research and other academic institutions will be pursued during the Eighth Plan through the following strategies -

 Indian Systems of Medicine and Homoeopathy

-12.2.43 Teaching and training programmes in ISM & H were promoted during the Seventh Plan.
+12.2.43 Teaching and training programmes in ISM and H were promoted during the Seventh Plan.
 Clinical research on drugs of various systems, collection, cultivation and propagation of medicinal plants and standardisation of drugs were encouraged.
 The Central Councils dealing with these systems of medicine have been strengthened to provide support for training and research in their respective area.

 Family Welfare Programme

 l2.3.1 High growth rate of the population continues to be one of the major problems facing the country.
 Although the 1991 Census recorded a marginal decline in the annual growth rate of population from 2.22% in 1971-81 to 2.11% in 1981-91 this would still mean an addition of 18 million people to the country's population annually.

 12.3.2 The fast rate of population growth means that the economy has to grow faster to protect the already low level of per capita availability of food, clothing, housing, employment and social services.